justinbeetle/pyDragonWarrior/new_combat.md

 FUTURE: Could add additional wrinkles and complexity to track distance of combatants and make footwork selections for the attack.

-Measure and distance: A figher's measure is their attack range.
+Measure and distance: A fighter's measure is their attack range.
 You want to be safely outside the measure of your opponent but need your opponent to be within your measure, or "in measure", to land an attack.
   * Stand ground: No forward movement, must already be in measure.
   * Advancing (retreating) step: Short, quick step pushing off with rear leg and take one step forward.
 In reverse,